The Country Bears: Plot

-They finally head out to find Ted Bedderhead, the lead vocalist and guitarist.
+They finally head out to find Ted Bedderhead, the lead vocalist, guitarist and Fred's older brother.
 They learn from Elton John that Ted, who appears very wealthy, is at a wedding at the local country club.
-After Ted has the other Country Bears members leave, Fred learns that he is only a wedding singer.
+After Ted has the other Country Bears members leave (except Fred), Fred finds Ted and learns that he is only a wedding singer.
 Fred knocks out Ted and drags him onto the bus.
 Zeb claims Ted to be the reason for the band's disestablishment, but Ted claims he held them together.
 Ted says the real problem was Zeb's drinking, Tennessee's emotional outbursts, and Fred's immaturity.
-Beary reminds them that they claimed each other to be family, but Ted says it was meaningless publicity and tells him that he knows nothing about the real bears and that they are not a family.
-Beary realizes the real meaning of family and returns home, where he is happily reunited with his family.
+Beary reminds them that they claimed each other to be family in a People magazine.
+Still, Ted says it was meaningless publicity and tells him that he doesn't know anything about the real bears and that they are not a family.
+Beary realizes the real meaning of family and returns home, where he is happily reunited.

 The Country Bears read Beary's school essay about them and realize that Beary was right.
-Reconciling with Beary, Ted insists that they allow him to join them during the concert, but Thimple kidnaps the rest of the Country Bears and steals the bus.
-Thimple reveals he is really Benny Boggswaggle and seeks vengeance for stealing his chance at fame.
-Beary, his family and Ted track down and rescue the band, and they head to the concert together.
+Reconciling with Beary, Ted goes over to Beary's house, then apologizes for taking his anger out on him and tells Beary how much he has helped them and they will only do the show with Beary.
+They learn from Roadie that Thimple kidnaps the rest of the Country Bears and steals the bus.
+Thimple reveals he is Benny Bogswaggle and seeks vengeance on The Country Bears for stealing his chance at fame.
+Beary, his family, and Ted track down and rescue the band, and they head to the concert together.

-There, they discover that Thimple paid Rip to not promote the show.
+There, they discover that Thimple paid Rip not to promote the show.
 Big Al suddenly arrives and reveals, to everyone's surprise, that he promoted the show himself, and everyone is in a different parking lot.
-A surge of people rush in.
-Defeated, Thimple is thrown out of the building while vowing that his feud is not over.
-The money raised from the concert is enough to save the hall, and the Country Bears perform with Beary as a new member of the band.
+A surge of people rushes in.
+Defeated, Thimple is driven out of the building while vowing that his feud is not over.
+The money raised from the concert is enough to save the hall and the Country Bears perform with Beary as a new member of the band.